kamil-sita/wave-engine/readme.md

 in the future - in particular splitting between normal systems and frame-update related ones.

 For simplicity Notifying Service also runs on the thread that it was launched from.

+All systems should be considered to be timely independent of others.
+That means, that if one of the systems lags behind, other systems do not wait for it.
+Keep in mind that it also means that slow systems will delay stage change (and addition of new entities), and other systems might wait for data from other systems.

+##Other things to keep in mind
+ - passing a null pointer to method for no reason is a bad idea
+ - adding or removing entities at stage runtime might get expensive as it will lead to blocks and index rebuilding - if you use particle systems, consider having them in a separate entity (composite)
+ - allocating massive amounts of new objects in each iteration might get expensive in JVM.
+Consider reusing objects (like in basic example parameters for renderer are reused in **per object** basis)